spatie/laravel-medialibrary/docs/installation-setup.md

     'responsive_images' => [
         /*
          * This class is responsible for calculating the target widths of the responsive
          * images.
-By default we optimize for filesize and create variations that each are 20%
+By default, we optimize for filesize and create variations that each are 20%
          * smaller than the previous one.
 More info in the documentation.
          *
          * https://docs.spatie.be/laravel-medialibrary/v10/advanced-usage/generating-responsive-images